-- problems that could be have been avoided based on correction to student test records or student level data. - challenges to state policy and rules, federal law, regulations or non-regulatory guidance or provisions described in the State's Accountability Workbook, or lack of knowledge of policies outlined in the AYP/RC manuals and/or the Assessment Administration Manual or numbered memos.
+- problems that could be have been avoided based on correcting student level data during the validation window available for each data collection; - challenges to state policy and rules, federal law, regulations or non-regulatory guidance or provisions described in the State's Accountability Workbook; or - lack of knowledge of policies outlined in the AYP/Report Card manuals or the Assessment Administration Manual or numbered memos.

-The Superintendent of Public Instruction will appoint a committee of at least 8 members of the education community to serve annually to review district requests for substantive appeals of school AYP determinations.
+The Superintendent of Public Instruction will appoint a committee of at least eight members of the educational community to serve annually to review district requests for substantive appeals of school AYP determinations.
 The committee will review appeals based on:

-- the district's description of the issue, - · the district's history related to the issue, and - availability of alternatives to mitigate instances of the issue.
+- the district's description of the issue; - the district's history related to the issue; and - availability of alternatives to mitigate instances of the issue.